How to protect your boat from damage, theft and anything else under the sun.

 - What coverage options you want to add

-- Whether or not the boat is paid off
+- Whether your boat is paid off

 How do I get cheap boat insurance?

 You don’t necessarily want the cheapest policy because you might end up with something that doesn’t protect you enough.
 But you can save money on boat insurance by demonstrating that you’re a safe and effective captain.
-Here are some tips:

 - Keep to calm waters.
 If you’re only going to be boating where the water is typically calm, ask your insurer if you can get a discount.

 - Sail with the seasons.
 Some seasons bring harsher weather, so you can save on your premiums if you avoid boating during those times.
 Store your boat when you’re not using it and save even more with the lay-up option or temporary insurance, which lets you pay for insurance only during seasons when you’re using your boat.